How To Paint The Outside Of Your House Like A Pro

 How much paint you will need

-Before you begin your project, accurately calculating how much paint you’ll need is a simple task that can ensure your project runs smoothly.
+Before you begin your project, accurately calculating how much paint you’ll need is a simple task that can ensure everything runs smoothly.

 Always check the instructions of the masonry paint you are using to see what its coverage is.
 This is usually in m² and tells you how large an area one-coat of paint will cover based on a smooth surface.